AElfProject/aelf-docs/docs/quick-start/developers/nft-dApp/index.md

 :::info

-ℹ️ Note: Ensure that you are running this command under the **NFT Tutorial** folder.
+ℹ️ Note: Ensure that you are running this command under the **nft/2-dapp** folder.

 :::